donadonny/Fitting-Room/README.md

 ## A collection of entertaining media to brighten up your day!
 ### To do list
 * Choose Material Design color scheme
-* Add more API functions in menu
-  *  Use switches to add these rest apis according to user preferences

 * Add ads (Admob / Firebase Ads)
 * Localize
 * Refactor code